mithi/react-philosophies/README.md

 1. Do you need `Redux`?
 React is already a [state management library](https://kentcdodds.com/blog/application-state-management-with-react).

 2. Do you really need `Apollo client`?
 Apollo client has many awesome features, especially when it comes to micromanaging manual normalization.
 However, it significantly increases your bundle size as well.
-Consider using [react-query](https://react-query.tanstack.com/comparison) or [SWR](https://github.com/vercel/swr)
+Consider using a smaller library such as [react-query](https://react-query.tanstack.com/comparison) or [SWR](https://github.com/vercel/swr) (or none at all), if your application is only using features that is not unique to Apollo client.

 3. Do you need fetching libraries like `Axios`?
 Axios is a great library with features that are not easily replicable with the native fetch api.
-If the only reason for using Axios is that it has a better looking API, then consider just making a wrapper on top of fetch.
+But if the only reason for using Axios is that it has a better looking API, then consider just making a wrapper on top of fetch.
 Check if your application where or not making use of Axios's best features.

 4. Lodash/underscore? [you-dont-need/You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore)
 5. MomentJS? [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs)